tidyverts/tsibble/README.md

 #> # … with 2.618e+04 more rows
 ```

-`fill_gaps()` also handles filling time gaps by values or functions, and
+`fill_gaps()` also handles filling in time gaps by values or functions,
-respects time zones for date-times.
-Wanna a quick overview of implicit
+and respects time zones for date-times.
+Wanna a quick overview of
-missing values?
+implicit missing values?
 Check out
 [`vignette("implicit-na")`](http://pkg.earo.me/tsibble/articles/implicit-na.html).

 ### `index_by()` + `summarise()` to aggregate over calendar periods